-I had been wanting a mechanical keyboard for sometime.
-There are so many choices out there it is easy to get bogged down in details and acronyms, but I eventually picked up a Noppoo Choc Mini 84 USB Mechanical Keyboard with Cherry MX Blues (the Blue and Brown switches are out of stock but the Red and Black switches are available).
+I have wanted a mechanical keyboard for sometime.
+There are so many choices out there it is easy to get bogged down in details and acronyms, but I eventually purchased a Noppoo Choc Mini 84 USB Mechanical Keyboard with Cherry MX Blues.

 The Noppoo was fantastic until I figured out what it couldn't do.

-The Noppoo was well priced, built like a tank, had a small physical footprint, and had one of the best keyboard layouts on any small form-factor keyboard I had ever seen (the function keys are exactly aligned with the number keys and the right-hand side column of keys had the Delete, Home, PgUp, PgDown, and End keys aligned vertically).
+The Noppoo was well priced, built like a tank, had a small form factor, and had one of the best keyboard layouts on any small form factor keyboard I had ever seen (the function keys are exactly aligned with the number keys, and the right-hand side column of keys had the Delete, Home, PgUp, PgDown, and End keys vertically aligned).

 So, I reluctantly boxed up the Noppoo, sent it back, and replaced it with a Filco Ninja Majestouch-2, Tenkeyless, NKR.